Newton-Raphson Method for Numerical Solutions

 For our function f(x)=x22f(x) = x^2 - 2, the derivative is f(x)=2xf'(x) = 2x.
 Starting with an initial guess of x0=1.5x_0 = 1.5:

-x1=1.51.5222(1.5)=1.4167x_1 = 1.5 - \frac{1.5^2 - 2}{2(1.5)} = 1.4167
+x1=1.51.5222(1.5)=1.50.253=1.4167x_1 = 1.5 - \frac{1.5^2 - 2}{2(1.5)} = 1.5 - \frac{0.25}{3} = 1.4167

-After just one iteration, we get x11.4167x_1 \approx 1.4167, which is already a good approximation for the square root of 2.
-Further iterations will bring it even closer to the true value.
+After just one iteration, we get x11.4167x_1 \approx 1.4167, which is already a good approximation for 21.4142\sqrt{2} \approx 1.4142!

 How Does the Newton-Raphson Method Work?

 The Newton-Raphson method starts with an initial guess x0x_0 for a root of the function f(x)f(x).
-Assuming the function satisfies sufficient assumptions, and the initial guess is close enough, the method will produce approximations that converge to the root.
+The core idea is to approximate the function by its tangent line and calculate the x-intercept of this tangent line.

 xn+1=xnf(xn)f(xn)x_{n+1} = x_n - \frac{f(x_n)}{f'(x_n)}